KaiPonel/UMDRacingSIM/Admin.md

 3. Run ```cd /opt/umd_simulation/carla``` and ```make launch```

 4. After some time you should see the UnrealEngine editor opening.
 Open a terminal in the container and run ```python3 /opt/umd_simulation/carla/PythonAPI/dummyscript.py```
-If the file has been found everything has been installed correctly.
+If the file has been found and the UnrealEngine editor opened, this test is passed.